 A minimalist design is aesthetically pleasing and results in a simpler, easier to use interface.

 It is compatible with a range of iOS devices such as iPhones, iPads and the iPod Touch.

 There is a tablet-optimised version of the app available.
 This gives a much better user experience than using an app designed for a phone on a tablet.

 A smaller size means that the app will take up less space on your Apple device.
 This leaves more space for other apps, as well as other data such as photos and music.

-You can use a wider range of languages in the application.
+You can use a broader range of languages in the app.
 This allows you to use it in the language you choose and makes it suitable for more users around the world.

 The app allows you to organize tasks into projects or folders.

 Labels help you organize tasks taking into account the location and/or the type of the activity.
 For example: home, work, errand, phone call.